 The per-line backup the GC typically asks for follows the columns:

-Two-tier validation runs through the whole package.
-The internal tier is the PM's sign-off on percent complete by SOV line before the controller pulls cost data — this is what makes Column E defensible at the field level.
-The external tier is the GC project accountant's review of the package and the architect's certification on G702 itself.
-The audit trail exists to satisfy the external tier; the internal sign-off is what makes the audit trail defensible when the external review pushes back.
+Two-tier validation runs through the package.
+Internally, the PM signs off on percent complete by SOV line before the controller pulls cost data.
+Externally, the GC project accountant reviews the package and the architect certifies G702.
+The audit trail exists to satisfy the external review; the PM sign-off is what makes it defensible.

 The same documents the sub assembles and submits become the inputs the GC's AP team reviews and processes — what reads as building the package from the sub's seat reads as verifying the package from the GC's seat.
 The other half of this workflow is documented in how the GC's AP team verifies received G702/G703 pay applications; reading it occasionally is the simplest way for a sub controller to anticipate the questions before they arrive.